enzymejs/chai-enzyme/README.md

 | yes    | yes   | yes     |

-Assert that the wrapper contains a exact amount of descendants matching the given selector:
+Assert that the wrapper contains an exact amount of descendants matching the given selector:

 ```js
 import React from 'react'